 When it comes to responsible breeding certain regulations are written down in the Breeding Regulations.
 For example: the age of the dog, health, appearance, the number of litters etc. These Breeding Regulations can be found on Breeding documents.

-It is possible for a breeder to track down certain disorders or diseases with help of the “club register”.
-This “club register” is annually updated, the online register ZooEasy online is updated whenever new data is available.
+It is possible for a breeder to track down certain disorders or diseases with help of the Club register.
+This Club register (PDF) is annually updated, the database ZooEasy online is updated at least four times a year.

 It is also possible for a breeder to get more recent information from the secretary of the Information Committee.
 A list with available studdogs is obtainable at the secretary of the Information Committee.
 The up-to-date studdog list is also available on this website on the public part of Breeding documents